adieCodes/nc-news-be/README.md

 * [Mongoose](http://mongoosejs.com/) - Object Data Modeling (ODM) for mongo
 * [Express](https://expressjs.com/) - Web Application Framework

+## Worth noting

+The `config` file has been commited to allow local deployment and testing, under usual circumstances this would have been added to the `gitignore`.

 ## Acknowledgments

 Everyone at [Northcoders](https://northcoders.com/) for their outstanding curriculum and support.
 They pushed me and give me the knowledge and confidence to build a career in Software Development.